Indian Wells tennis postponed after coronavirus confirmed

-The BNP Paribas Open tennis tournament, set to begin this week, has been postponed after a case of coronavirus was confirmed in the Coachella Valley.
+The BNP Paribas Open, the near-major tennis tournament set to begin this week in the California desert, won’t be played as scheduled after a case of coronavirus was confirmed in the Coachella Valley.

+It’s the largest U.S. sporting event to be called off over concerns about the spread of the disease.
+The South by Southwest Festival in Austin, Texas, was canceled Friday.

+The announcement came Sunday night after many players were already in the desert practicing.
+Qualifying matches were to begin Monday with women’s main draw matches starting Wednesday and the men’s draw beginning Thursday.

+“We’re here and still deciding what’s next,” tweeted Rafael Nadal, the world’s second-ranked player.
+“So sad for all that is happening around the world with this situation.
+Hopefully soon solutions from the authorities.
+Stay all well and safe.”

-The Riverside County Public Health Department declared a public health emergency for the desert cities 110 miles east of Los Angeles, including Indian Wells where the ATP and WTA tours were to play the two-week tournament starting Wednesday.
+The Riverside County Public Health Department declared a public health emergency for the desert cities 110 miles east of Los Angeles, including Indian Wells where the ATP and WTA tours were to play the two-week tournament.

+Gov. Gavin Newsom has declared a state of emergency.
+California has reported 114 cases of the virus.

 “There is too great a risk, at this time, to the public health of the Riverside County area in holding a large gathering of this size,” Dr. David Agus, professor of medicine and biomedical engineering at the University of Southern California, said Sunday.
 “It is not in the public interest of fans, players and neighboring areas for this tournament to proceed.
 We all have to join together to protect the community from the coronavirus outbreak.”

 The event typically draws upwards of 450,000 fans.
-This year’s field included Rafael Nadal, Novak Djokovic, Serena Williams, Naomi Osaka and Coco Gauff.
+It is commonly referred to as the “fifth slam” because of its popularity among the players and its stature, ranking points and over $17 million in prize money that place it one rung below tennis’ four Grand Slam tournaments.
+This year’s field includel Nadal, Novak Djokovic, Serena Williams, Naomi Osaka and Coco Gauff.
+Kim Clijsters was set to continue her comeback at the event.

+“So sad to hear the news about the postponing of @BNPPARIASOPEN,” Gauff tweeted.
+“I was so excited to make my debut in IW, but safety is always the no. 1 priority.
+Stay safe.”

 Tournament director Tommy Haas said organizers are prepared to play the event on different dates and will explore options.
+However, the pro tennis calendar is tightly scheduled and the summer months in the desert are notoriously hot.

+“We are very disappointed that the tournament will not take place, but the health and safety of the local community, fans, players, volunteers, sponsors, employees, vendors, and everyone involved with the event is of paramount importance,” Haas said in a statement.

+Already some smaller tennis events in China and Italy — the two countries hardest hit by the virus — had been affected.
+The Miami Open, which follows Indian Wells later this month, could be jeopardy.
+The Ultra music festival in that city has already been canceled.
+The year’s second Grand Slam tournament, the French Open, is set to be played in Paris in May.

-The decision to postpone was based on the guidance of medical professionals, the Centers for Disease Control and state of California officials, tournament officials said.
+The decision to postpone Indian Wells was based on the guidance of medical professionals, the Centers for Disease Control and state of California officials, tournament officials said.

+“We understand the decision which has been made in the interest of public health and safety which is the top priority at this time,” WTA chairman and CEO Steve Simon said in a statement.
+“It is too soon to speculate about what will happen to other tournaments that follow.
+We will continue to closely monitor the situation.
+Health and safety will always come first.”

 Refunds for this year’s event or a credit toward next year’s tournament are being offered.